usaid-cs/yesterday-i-learned/linguistics.md

 1. The plural of *alma mater* (nournishing mother) is *almae matres* (nournishing mothers).
 1. Ampersand = ["and per se, And (the now-removed alphabet)"](http://blog.dictionary.com/ampersand/)
 1. The Greek word "Kyrios" means "lord, Lord, master" in one word.
+1. In 1984, the thought police [removed and reconstructed words](https://en.wikipedia.org/wiki/Newspeak) from the language to make expressions harder ("freedom") or impossible ("god").